Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Why Your Dry Eyes Keep Coming Back

 Dry eyes have multiple underlying causes that artificial tears simply cannot address.
 When you apply drops, you’re adding temporary moisture to an unstable tear film, but the factors creating that instability remain unchanged.
 Within hours, sometimes minutes, symptoms return.
+Understanding the real reasons behind persistent symptoms is essential for effective treatment, and identifying the underlying cause of dry eye is crucial for achieving lasting relief.

 Environmental Factors

 Living in Hawaii creates unique challenges for dry eye sufferers.
 Trade winds constantly move air across your eyes, accelerating tear evaporation.
 Salt air, high UV exposure from our outdoor lifestyle, and frequent transitions between humid outdoors and air-conditioned interiors all contribute to persistent dryness.
+These environmental elements are significant contributing factors to persistent dry eye symptoms in Honolulu.

 Tear Film Instability